emmjayell/exploring_python_demo/README.md

-#Exploring Python Demo
+# Exploring Python Demo
-This project contains the script used during the 10/17/24 Santa Maria Coders meeting.
+This repository contains the script used during the 10/17/24 Santa Maria Coders meeting.

 ## dodemo.py
 dodemo reads the excel workbook, workbook.xlsx and writes out a powerpoint file